SammyKrosoft/Exchange-2019---Quick-Note---How-To-Override-Servers-Throttling-Settings/README.md

   add key="MaxMailboxDeliveryPerMdbConnections" value="3"
   ```

+But the above did not have any effect on our Exchange 2019 servers.
+Microsoft Support then asked us to run the below commands (you can revert the changed when the issue is gone, or if the below pin your CPU to 100%)

 ## Resolution (more a workaround)

 A couple of PowerShell commands to help removing Database or mail flow throttling on OnPrem servers (Exchange 2019, applicable to Exchange 2016)